 Types of Tooth Injuries

-To save the tooth, it must be put back in its socket as soon as possible (2 hours is the maximum limit for survival).
+- To save the tooth, it must be reimplanted as soon as possible (2 hours is the outer limit for survival).
+Right away is best.
+If more than 30 minutes away from dental or medical care, replace the tooth in the socket before coming in.
 Use the following technique:

-- Rinse off the tooth with saliva or water.
-Do not scrub the tooth.
+- Rinse off the tooth with saliva or water (do not scrub it).

 - Replace it in the socket facing the correct way.

 - Press down on the tooth with your thumb until the crown is level with the adjacent tooth.